-Assembly Bill 195 proposes several amendments to existing laws regarding the transfer and management of real property interests in Wisconsin.
-Notably, the bill modifies the process for revoking a transfer on death (TOD) beneficiary designation, stipulating that such revocation can only occur through a formally acknowledged instrument submitted for recording.
-This change ensures that revocation by one owner does not impact the interests of other owners in cases of joint ownership.
-Additionally, the bill allows for the submission of the most recent property tax bill as evidence of a decedent's property interests, rather than requiring the bill from the year preceding the decedent's death.
+Assembly Bill 195 proposes several amendments to existing laws regarding the transfer of real property upon death, the handling of real property wholesaler contracts, and the filing of satisfactions of judgment.
+The bill modifies the process for revoking a transfer on death (TOD) beneficiary designation, requiring that revocation be executed through a specific instrument acknowledged by the owner and recorded with the register of deeds.
+It also clarifies that revocation by one owner does not affect the interests of other owners in cases of joint ownership.
+Additionally, the bill allows for the submission of the most recent property tax bill to obtain evidence of a decedent's terminated property interests, rather than the previous year's bill.

 Statutes affected: